 The Best Oreo Protein Shake {Easy & Healthy}

 This Oreo protein shake is thick, creamy, and tastes just like a milkshake – but it’s healthier!
 With just 5 simple ingredients, it’s a quick and delicious snack or treat with 28 grams of protein.
+As someone who doesn’t always love the taste of protein shakes – this might be my exception.

 I try to think about the nutritional information of a recipe before creating it.
 How could I make this shake without it being too high in sugar and carbs, but also tasting like an actual Oreo milkshake?